-Modern hanbok explained: the why’s and how’s
+Modern hanbok explained: The why’s and how’s

 Each country has its own traditional costume.
-And as we see them and know more about them, we are all fascinated by their beauty, colors, designs, and how unique and representative from the country they can be.
+And as we see them and know more about them, we are fascinated by their beauty, colors, designs, and how unique and representative of the country they can be.
 The Korean hanbok is no exception, its unique colors and princess-like design makes eyes roll to the bride wearing it.
 Or the performer.
 Or the people in the temple.

 But- have you ever tried walking a normal day of your life wearing a hanbok, just because?
 If you do, you’ll probably have people looking at you, because you’re not at a wedding, you are not a performer…then why are you wearing it?